-Gather all the ingredients.
+- Gather all the ingredients.
 Adjust an oven rack to the middle position.
-Line the bottom of a baking sheet with aluminum foil and place the wire rack on top.
+Line a baking sheet with aluminum foil (for easy cleaning) and place a wire rack on top.

-Pat dry each wing with a paper towel and place the wing, skin side up, on the wire rack.
+- Remove and pat dry each wing with paper towels.
+Place the wings, skin side up, on the wire rack.

-Sprinkle a GENEROUS amount of salt and black pepper, and flip the wings to sprinkle the other side.
-Keep the skin side down.
+- Sprinkle the wings with a GENEROUS amount of Diamond Crystal kosher salt and freshly ground black pepper.
+Flip the wings to sprinkle the other side.
+Keep them skin side down.

-- Serve with shichimi togarashi and lemon wedges on the side.
+- Serve with shichimi togarashi (Japanese seven spice) and lemon wedges on the side.